jidongxiao/CSCI1200-DataStructures/lectures/21_hash_tables_II/README.md

 ## 21.7 Additional STL Container Classes: Queues

-- Queues allow insertion at one end, called the back and removal from the other end, called the front
+- Queues allow insertion at one end, called the back and removal from the other end, called the front.
   - There is no access to values in the middle of a queue.
   - Queues may be implemented efficiently in terms of a list.
 Using vectors for queues is also possible, but requires more work to get right.
   - All queue operations are O(1).

 ## 21.8 Leetcode Exercises